-Consultation on the method
+Past consultation on the method

-The Emissions Reduction Assurance Committee (ERAC) conducts public consultation before giving advice about making or varying a method.
+The Emissions Reduction Assurance Committee (ERAC) conducts public consultation before giving advice about making, varying or revoking a method.
 Once finalised the ERAC advises the Minister on whether the new or varied method meets the offsets integrity standards.

-- Read about the Emissions Reduction Fund, including our department’s role.
+- Read about the Emissions Reduction Fund, including our department’s role

-- Read about method development and available methods.
+- Read about method development and available methods